t0mpr1c3/catrpilr/README.md

 ## How to play

-Upload the virtual disk `CAT80` into the emulator, and type `CHAIN "CAT80"`.
+Download CAT80.zip and extract the virtual disk `CAT80`.
+Upload the file into the emulator, and type `CHAIN "CAT80"`.

 #### Controls: